Keyboardly-App/keyboardly-dev/doc/Addon.md

    - located in the root module
    - see example : [SampleDefaultClass](/addon/sample/src/main/java/app/keyboardly/sample/SampleDefaultClass.kt).

-> An add on can configured with empty submenus and with a default view, or with some submenus without default view.
+> An add on can configured with empty submenus and with a top view / default action view, or with some submenus without default view.
 > If an add on not contain a default view or submenus, the add on will not work.

 2. DynamicDagger class